riverdaleGithub/processing_23_24/3/readme.md

 ### 🔭 Step 3: Interacting with the Cosmos 🔭

 Unleash the power of our celestial objects.
+Watch as the `sun` and `earth` respond to our command, utilizing methods from the `Planet` class.
+Make sure you know how to replicate creating an unique planet.

 <details>
   <summary> Adding Class Methods </summary>

   ![Planet Methods](done.png)

 </details>

-Watch as the `sun` and `earth` respond to our command, utilizing methods from the `Planet` class.

 ---